anthonywyso/WatchAlert/README.md

 WatchAlert
 ==========

-Email alerts for wrist watch classifieds
+Watch classified sites and send email alerts for matches